Healthcare in the home is the new normal.

 The concept is simple.
 EmPowerYu detects and analyses the Heartbeat of the Home(TM) - the pattern of daily life events that reflect the health status of the whole person.
 We can also integrate medical device readings into the pattern, and provide lifestyle context to those readings.

 for people who don't usually use technology

-Affordable: Uses commonly available Smart Home sensors from various manufacturers
+Affordable and Scalable: Uses commonly available Smart Home sensors from various manufacturers